cryostatio/jfr-datasource/README.md

 Responds with a JSON array containing data points for a query.
 The query body format matches that of the Grafana Simple JSON datasource.

-The `target` field can have parameters to filter matching data points If there is no paramater, no matching is performed.
-If a parameter is specified with "*", matching is done for all possible value of that paramter.
+The `target` field can have parameters to filter matching data points If there is no parameter, no matching is performed.
+If a parameter is specified with "*", matching is done for all possible value of that parameter.

 CURL Example
 ```bash